 Did you know that once you hit 65 years old, 1 in 3 people experiences hearing loss?
 And once you hit 70, 30 percent of people could benefit from hearing aids.
 One of the most common first signs of hearing loss is turning up the TV.
 If your loved one keeps the sound at 25 percent and you need to turn it up to 50, this is a clear indicator that something is amiss.

-Other common signs include repetition during conversation, decreased socialization, and challenges hearing in particular environments.
+Other common signs include requiring repetition during conversations, decreased socialization, and challenges hearing in particular environments.
 By adding hearing aids into your life, you can improve your mental, physical, and social self.
 You can also turn down the TV so your entire family can listen at a comfortable volume.

 Depending on your level of hearing loss, there are a few options for how to best watch TV and hear everything.
 In addition to watching TV with hearing aids, you can try: